vinaycreations/vinaycreations.github.io/project1.md

 ## 🎯Objective
-Analyze potential correlations between ABA ratings and various demographic or professional factors of judicial nominees—including age, sex, race, geographic location, appointment year, prior work experience, and political affiliation.
-Additionally, develop a predictive model to assess these relationships and forecast future ABA ratings for judicial appointments.
+Investigate whether correlations exist between **ABA ratings** and various demographic or professional factors of judicial nominees, such as age, gender, race, past work experience, and over 100 other predictor variables.
+Utilize statistical and machine learning models to identify the most influential variables in determining ABA ratings, providing insights into the factors that historically contributed to a "Well Qualified" rating and their potential implications for future nominations.

 ## 🧪Methodology
 - **Random Forest:** An ensemble learning method that constructs multiple decision trees and combines their outputs to improve prediction accuracy and reduce overfitting.
 It is commonly used for classification and regression tasks.